... And sadly, the number is only growing at a disturbing rate.

 - Your child's teacher begins telling your child confidential, secretive or personal things.

-You can expect them to be afraid, evasive and nervous.
-Reassuring them that it is not their fault and that you will help them is the most important thing to be conveyed.
+You can expect them to feel afraid, evasive, and nervous.
+Reassuring them that it is NOT their fault and that you will help them is the most important thing to convey.

 For more information or your free monthly relationship tips reach Mary Jo Rapini @ www.maryjorapini.com or join her weekday mornings for "Mind, Body, Soul with Mary Jo" on Fox 26 Houston at 9 A.M, by podcasts, Facebook, or Twitter @ MaryJoRapini.